scripting/feedToMasto/README.md

 In config.json, at the top level, create a new object called bluesky.

-Set it up as shown in the example file.
+Set it up as shown in the <a href="https://github.com/scripting/feedToMasto/blob/main/config.json">example file</a>.
 Basically you're providing the same info you provide when you log in personally, your username, email address and password.

 Why Bluesky?
-I wanted to start fanning out to support social networks other than Mastodon.
+I wanted to start fanning out to support new social networks other than Mastodon.
 I was using Bluesky and had some good <a href="https://www.manton.org/2023/04/29/getting-started-with.html">developer docs</a> from my friend Manton Reece, so I decided the second platform would be Bluesky.
-This is not an endorsement of Bluesky.
+This is not an endorsement of the product.

 ### What the other items in config.json are for